 VR military applications

-Currently, VR is used by the military in all three major fields – ground, air and navy forces for flight and battlefield simulations, medical training, vehicle simulation and virtual boot camps.
-While VR training remains the most effective and widely used option, the military has recently also adapted virtual reality for analyzing military manoeuvres and battlefield positions.
+Currently, VR is used by the military in all three major fields – ground, air and navy forces for flight and battlefield simulations, medical training, vehicle simulation, and virtual boot camps.
+While VR training remains the most effective and widely used option, the military has recently also adapted virtual reality for analyzing military maneuvers and battlefield positions.

 #1 VR Training

 About 1-in-20 deaths of soldiers happen during the training.
-Due to ability to turn this negative statistics over and provide maximum safety, the implementation of Virtual Reality in military for training programs was enthusiastically welcomed.
+Due to the ability to turn these negative statistics over and provide maximum safety, the implementation of Virtual Reality in the military for training programs was enthusiastically welcomed.

 VR military training by types:

-- Immersive trainings – help trainees walk through all stresses of a parachute jump, fighter jets, submarines and tanks (claustrophobia);
+- Immersive training – help trainees walk through all stresses of a parachute jump, fighter jets, submarines, and tanks (claustrophobia);

 - Situational awareness – in extreme environments (jungle, arctic, desert missions) navigation and teamwork are crucial.